coder-hxl/x-crawl/README.md

 })
 ```

-### Device fingerprint
+### Custom Device Fingerprint

-Customize the configuration to avoid fingerprinting and tracking us from different locations.
+Customize the configuration of device fingerprints to avoid identifying and tracking us from different locations through fingerprint recognition.

 Multiple information can be passed in the fingerprint through advanced usage, and internally it will help you randomly assign each target to targets.
 It is also possible to set a specific fingerprint for a target directly with the detailed target configuration.